 Seventeen years after a bare bones DVD, the Criterion Collection finally gives us a new edition of Yasujiro Ozu’s late-career color masterpiece Good Morning (Ohayō) (1959).
 The wait was worth it.
 This extraordinary Blu-Ray release is phenomenal, with the inclusion of I Was Born, But…, Ozu’s 1932 silent classic.

-The two films go together hand-in-hand, but since Criterion already released it in an Eclipse Series package with two other Ozu silent films, you could argue that its inclusion here wasn’t necessary.
-Although the films are different, it’s the themes that are repeated.
+The two films go together hand-in-hand, but since Criterion already released I Was Born, But… in an Eclipse Series package with two other Ozu silent films, you could argue that its inclusion here wasn’t necessary.
+Although the films are different, its themes are repeated.
 But having it here makes the set feel more complete.
 Although Good Morning only adapts themes from I Was Born, But…, seeing them back-to-back reveals how much Ozu developed as an artist over a 27-year period.

 I Was Born, But… might look crude to those familiar with Ozu’s iconic dramas, like Late Spring and Tokyo Story.
 It’s about two young boys –